eReuse/workbench/docs/PXE_maker.md

 ####5.
 Configure public access via SMB to TFTP inventory files

 Create an ``ereuse`` user with ``adduser ereuse``.
-Download the ``config.ini`` file to its home directory:
+Link the data directory that will be prepared below in its home directory as ``data``:

 ```
-wget -O /home/ereuse/config.ini https://raw.githubusercontent.com/eReuse/device-inventory/master/device_inventory/config.ini
+su -c "ln -s /srv/ereuse-data ~/data" ereuse
 ```

-Create the ``/srv/ereuse-data`` directory, copy FSArchiver images to its ``images`` subdirectory, and change its ownership to the ``ereuse`` user that you just created:
+Create the ``/srv/ereuse-data`` directory with subdirectories for ``images`` and the ``inventory`` of JSON files.
+Download the ``config.ini`` and copy FSArchiver images to the images subdirectory.
+Change the ownership of everything to the ``ereuse`` user that you just created:

 ```
 mkdir -p /srv/ereuse-data
-mkdir /srv/ereuse-data/images
+mkdir /srv/ereuse-data/images /srv/ereuse-data/inventory
+wget -O /srv/ereuse-data/config.ini https://raw.githubusercontent.com/eReuse/device-inventory/master/device_inventory/config.ini
 #(copy FSArchiver images to ``/srv/ereuse-data/images``)#
 chown -R ereuse:ereuse /srv/ereuse-data
 chmod -R a+rX /srv/ereuse-data